 Omega-3 Calming Benefits

 Whether you exercise daily or enjoy the occasional tennis match, inflammation is something we all experience.
-And in my case, when lower back or knee pain resurfaces, I instinctively turn to foods and supplements known for their anti-inflammatory properties—omega-3 fatty acids always top that list.
-I tend to rotate supplements, but whenever I reintroduce omega-3, the sense of relief feels almost immediate.
+In my case, when lower back or knee pain resurfaces, I instinctively turn to foods and supplements known for their anti-inflammatory properties—omega-3 fatty acids always top that list.

 What Is Omega-3?